 They also may enroll immediately in the district which they reside without all the required paperwork listed above.

 Contact the Homeless Liaison for our district - Randy Brzezinski 607-622-1105

 Complete the Enrollment-Housing Questionnaire Form (available at the bottom of this page).
 Bring this completed form into the registration office.
 Someone will be able to explain your options and answer any questions you may have regarding your child's education options.

 New York State Technical and Education Assistance Center for Homeless Students, this is a great resource which is full of information regarding the McKinney-Vento Homeless Assistance Act.
 You can check out this website at

-Our Bath CSD policy - 7135 - Students in Temporary Housing is attached to the bottom of this page.
+Our Bath CSD policy - 7135 - Students in Temporary Housing is in this link.